مطالب تئوری - بخش 6

 You can specify how many columns you want for define for each

-in which row and column it should be placed
+View in which row and column it should be placed

 and how many columns and rows it should use.
 If not specified

-uses defaults, e.g. one column, one row
+GridLayout uses defaults, e.g. one column, one row

-and the position of a View
+and the position of a View depends on the order of

-the declaration of the Views
+the declaration of the Views.

 The following layout file defines a layout using